 Rural economies have been reinvigorated in the 1990s and 2000s: in Clutha district, farms have been converted from sheep to more lucrative dairying, and vineyards and wineries have been developed in parts of Central Otago.

-From 1853 Otago province, with a council and superintendent, took over most roles from the Otago Association.
+In 1853 Otago province, with a council and superintendent, took over most roles from the Otago Association.
 It covered all of the South Island south of the Waitaki River.
 James Macandrew, a keen booster of the province, was elected superintendent in 1860, but was dismissed for bankruptcy a year later.

 Southland, between the Mataura and Waiau rivers, seceded from Otago province in 1861 and returned in 1870, but its rapid development set it on a separate course.